seeLelouch/genshinStuff/README.md

     - 3 different stories
     - can talk to 2
     - can give 1 each time to the guy
-    - Wrath done, part 1 or part 2 needed
+    - Wrath done, part 2 done, part 1 needed

 <h3>INAZUMA</h3>